 03 of 08

 The Lemp Brewery is back this year offering brave visitors an authentic scare.
 There are plenty of spooky scenes and special effects, but the true fright may be the real ghosts that lurk in the caves and caverns under the old Lemp Brewery.
-Abyss at the Lemp Brewery is open most days beginning September 30, 2016.
+House of Occult at the Lemp Brewery is open on weekends beginning September 28, 2018 and is open every day from October 25, 2018 through Halloween.
 Tickets are $25 for adults or $35 for a speed pass.

 3500 Lemp Ave.